Q.

 an evening on the town for a couple, an auto-tune up or new tires.

-Shouldn’t they have a litter before they are spayed?
+Q. Shouldn’t they have a litter before they are spayed?

-No. The more heat cycles a pet has gone through, the more
+A. No. The more heat cycles

-susceptible she is to serious diseases.
+a pet has gone through, the more susceptible she is to serious diseases.

-There are no medical advantages in permitting your pet to have a
+There are no medical advantages in permitting your pet to have

-litter.
-Spaying a female
+a litter.
+Spaying a

-reduces the chances of mammary tumors.
+female reduces the chances of mammary tumors.
 A dog that experiences motherhood doesn’t automatically

 develop a better temperament.
 Often,